Ben Graham Corp Logo The Ben Graham Corporation

 Follow the documents...

-If you want to understand the INFORMATION FLOW -- not just who does work and where work is done, but WHAT is done to WHAT documents, WHAT systems, how documents (electronic and paper) work together, where information is introduced, where it comes from and how it is used, then you need the details.
+If you want to understand the INFORMATION WORKFLOW -- not just who does work and where work is done, but WHAT is done to WHAT documents and WHAT systems, how documents (electronic and paper) work together, where information is introduced, where it comes from and how it is used, then you need the details.
 Here is how you document the details...

 When you follow the documents,